The 12 Best Perennials for the Shade

 You know that forlorn-looking patch of yard that never sees the sun?
 It could use a little love too, lady.
-Which is why we checked in with our friend Kate Karam, editorial director of Monrovia, for the 12 loveliest, shade-loving-est perennials around.
+Which is why we checked in with our friend Kate Karam, editorial director of Monrovia, for the 12 loveliest perennials for the shade.

 This cheerful border plant is happiest when planted in a lightly shaded rock garden or woodland setting.
 (Psst: They’re also happy in pots.)

 2. Red Leafed Mukdenia